maldidev/Delix-GUI-OS-Kernel/README.md

 # Delix-GUI-OS-Kernel
+## What is Delix?
-## Delix OS, Kernel - This is GUI OS, Kernel maded in python.
-Creds: tiktok @programmer_davisharp
+Delix OS, Kernel - This is GUI OS, Kernel maded in python.
+Delix have cool feautures and apps like Terminal, Finder, Calculator, Browser

+## Who maded Delix?
+tiktok: @programmer_davisharp - *my tiktok!*